 Centers for American Progress lists some of the corporations with these Best Practices.
 In looking at the corporations cited in the article by Crosby Burns, Research Associate for the LGBT Research and Communications Project at the Center for American Progress in Washington, D.C., the corporations are mostly positioned in markets where diversity is welcoming, and some protections exist.

 Morgan Stanley and Bank of America along with J.P.
 Morgan, Pepsico, and IBM all have their headquarters in NY.
-While Microsoft has its headquarters in both Redmond, WA, and NY.
+While Microsoft has it’s’ in both Redmond, WA, and NY.

 NYC has legal protections for LGBT.
 In fact, recently NYC’s mayor, Andrew Cuomo, signed a bill legalizing same-sex marriage.